 The public domain is our cultural commons and a crucial resource for innovation and access to knowledge.
 Copyright should strive to promote, and not diminish, a robust, accessible public domain.

-Copyright policy must be set through a participatory, democratic, and transparent process.
-It should not be decided through back room deals, secret international agreements, or unilateral attempts to apply national laws extraterritorially.
+Copyright must be set through a participatory, democratic, and transparent process.
+It should not be decided through back-room deals, secret international agreements, unaccountable bureaucracies, or unilateral attempts to apply national laws extraterritorially.